cpwr-devops/DevOps-Examples-Doc/docs/pipeline_snippets/push_ttt_results_to_git.md

 ![Push_TTT_Results_To_Git_Pipeline](./images/Push_TTT_Results_To_Git_Pipeline.png)

 After execution of the job, the resulting reports are available on the GutHub repository.
-The example code uses commit message *Jenkins build xx* as can be seen for the Topaz for Total Test project *CWXTSUBC_Unit_Tests*:
+The example code uses the commit message *Jenkins build xx* as can be seen in the Topaz for Total Test project *CWXTSUBC_Unit_Tests*:

 ![TTT_Results_in_GitHub](./images/TTT_Results_in_GitHub.png)

-If a user needs to analyze the results of a test execution, since Sonar reported failures, they can pull the results of the execution back to their workspace.
+If a user needs to analyze the results of a test execution, since Sonar reported failures, they can pull the execution results back to their workspace.

 ![Pull_TTT_Results_from_Git](./images/Pull_TTT_Results_from_Git.png)